-When Congress passed the 21st Century Cures Act in December 2016—which mandated Electronic Visit Verification (EVV) for all state Medicaid-funded services—EVV became a reality for many home health agencies across the country.
+When Congress passed the 21st Century Cures Act in December 2016—which mandated Electronic Visit Verification (EVV) for all state Medicaid programs—EVV became a reality for many home health agencies across the country.
 Although EVV can bring many accuracy- and efficiency-related benefits, no business likes to have processes forced upon them.

-To meet the requirements of the Cures Act and avoid federal reduction of Medicaid annual funding by 2% for non-compliance, Medicaid-implemented systems must verify at least these items:
+To meet the requirements of the Cures Act and avoid federal reduction of Medicaid annual funding by 2% for non-compliance, state Medicaid programs must verify at least these items:

 There are many types of EVV systems in the market that can achieve a reliable collection of this data.
 The most frequently used are: